strikersps/strikersps/README.md

 ### Talking About Personal Stuffs

-- 🎓 Currently pursuing Masters In Data Science.
+- 🎓 Currently pursuing Masters In Data Science
 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/strikersps)
-- 📝 I regularly write articles related to Data Science on [Medium](https://medium.com/@striker-786).
+- 📝 I regularly write articles related to Data Science on [Medium](https://medium.com/@striker-786)
-- 🖥️ I usually participate in competitive programming contests on various platforms to improve my programming skills.
+- 🖥️ I usually participate in competitive programming contests on various platforms to improve my programming skills
 - 💬 Ask me about anything, I am happy to help :)

 ### Blog Posts